djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 [Source code](https://github.com/tailwindlabs/designing-with-tailwindcss) from the author with nice images for the tutorials.

-In VS Code type
+In VS Code for a snippet type ... then tab

-- `doc` then tab for a html boiler plate snippet
+- `doc` html starter boiler plate
-- `img` then tab for img snippet
+- `img` img
+- `a` a href

 As a non designer I'm curious as to what it takes to have a beautiful aesthetic on web design: